liferay/liferay-docs/user/articles/130-web-experience-management/02-building-a-site/03-liferay-navigation/02-creating-menus.markdown

 ### Modifying Menus

-Next click on the options menu at the far left of your new navigation menu:
+Next click on the options menu at the far right of your new navigation menu:

 ![Figure 2: Menus with a standard page, a submenu, and a URL link in the submenu are created for different reasons.](../../../../images/nav-menu-options.png)